richorama/richorama.github.io/_posts/2019-08-22-rendering-leaflet-tiles-in-the-browser.md

 Colleagues of mine have produced an [excellent workshop](https://github.com/geoplex/foss4g-oceania-2018-workshop) with detailed steps on how to build your own vector tile layers using Postgres, PostGIS, Geoserver and React.js.
 I was curious to find if there was a more 'lightweight' way of achieving the same goal.

-In this post, I use three node.js libraries:
+In this post, I use three JavaScript libraries:

 * [geojson-vt](https://github.com/mapbox/geojson-vt) calculates the features to render on a vector tile.
 * [vt-pbf](https://github.com/mapbox/vt-pbf) encodes these features in a [MVT](https://docs.mapbox.com/vector-tiles/specification/) protobuf format.
-* [openlayers](https://github.com/openlayers/openlayers) OpenLayers is a browser based mapping component used to display the tiles.
+* [OpenLayers](https://github.com/openlayers/openlayers) is a browser based mapping component used to display the tiles.

 We can build a simple vector tile server using node.
 The server will generate mapping tiles on the fly, and return them to the browser as protobuf encoded vector tiles.

 ## Building the Tile Server

 The vector data starts off in a GeoJSON format.
 This is loaded into `geojson-vt`.
-The `GetTile` method then allows you to extract subsets of the data for any given tile.
+The `getTile` method then allows you to extract subsets of the data for any given tile.

 {% highlight js %}
 // do this once on startup